WurstCommander/Win10AppRemove/README.md

 I **strongly** advise against removing the Windows Store App.

+## Remove Zip - Files as folders
+Windows shows compressed files as folders, for files like .cab and .zip.

+I personally find this feature very annoying, "remove_zip_files_as_folders.reg" uses the Regedit to remove it.
+Same for .cab Files -> "remove_cab_files_as_folders.reg"

+## Removal of "Edit with Paint 3D" context menu
+It's annoying too, so you can use: remove_edit_with_Paint_3D_context_menu to get rid of it.

 ## Tips / Workarounds

 - For finding errors:
   If you don't get any errormessages, remove "#$ErrorActionPreference = "SilentlyContinue"" from the script.
-  I included it, because some apps throw errormessages (app is already removed etc.) which the clear screen command (CLS) can't remove from the console.
-I don't know why, so I removed the spamming of console.
+  I included it, because some apps throw error messages (app is already removed etc.) which the clear screen command (CLS) can't remove from the console.
+I don't know why, so I removed the spamming of the console.
-  Feel free to choose log-spaming or not :-)
+  Feel free to choose log-spamming or not :-)

-- In the current version of the script I keep the weather app because I like it.
-I would suggest to remove Money, News, Sports and Weather apps together and reinstall the weather app again if you want to use it.
+- In the current version of the script, I keep the weather app because I like it.
+I would suggest removing Money, News, Sports and Weather apps together and reinstall the weather app again if you want to use it.
 - Tip: Open all your apps with explorer command "shell:appsfolder"

-## Disclamer
+## Disclaimer

 **Use the script at your own risk**, make backups, blah blah.
 I tested the script, it works for me, but I got only a few Windows 10 PCs to test it and so on.